TritonDataCenter/rfd/rfd/0104/README.md

 ### Miscellaneous Best Practices

-- Use JSON for config data.
-Not ini files: iniparser module has bugs, there are always questions about encoding non-string values.
+- Use JSON for config data, and use an automatic validator (such as JSON schema) to validate the contents.
+(Plain text "ini" files make it more difficult to encode and validate non-string values.)
+Be sure to validate application-specific semantics as well!
 - For services and distributed systems, consider building rich tools to understand the state of the service, like lists of the service's objects and information about each one.
 Think of the SmartOS proc(1) tools (see man pages for pgrep, pstack, pfiles, pargs).
-- Consider doing development inside a SmartOS zone rather than on your Macbook or a CoaL global zone.
-That forces us to use our product the way customers might, and it eliminates classes of problems where the dev environment doesn't match production (e.g., because you've inadvertently picked up a globally-installed library instead of checking it in, or resource limits differ between MacOS and a SmartOS zone.
+- Consider doing development inside a SmartOS zone rather than directly on a non-SmartOS workstation or in a CoaL global zone.
+Not only does this force us to use our product the way customers might, it also eliminates classes of problems where the dev environment doesn't match production (e.g., because you've inadvertently picked up a globally-installed library instead of checking it in, or resource limits differ between MacOS and a SmartOS zone, or you've forgotten which files you've copied over to the running system in order to test changes).
-- Whether you develop in CoaL or on your Macbook, document what's necessary to get from scratch to a working development environment so that other people can try it out.
+- Document what's necessary to get from scratch to a working development environment so that other people can try it out.
 Ideally, automate it.
-Having a script is especially useful if you do develop on CoaL, which also forces you to keep it up to date.
-- Similarly, build tools to automate deploying bits to a test system (usually a SmartOS headnode zone).
+- Similarly, build tools to automate deploying bits to a test system (usually a Triton headnode).
 The easier it is to test the actual deployment, the more likely people will actually test that, and you'll catch environment issues in development instead of after pushing.

 ### Security and production code deployment process